-This function specifies the level of write support (HTTP PATCH or PUT) applied to a property.
+The WriteRequirement function specifies the level of write support (HTTP PATCH or PUT) applied to a property.
 The default value, or if no WriteRequirement is present, is None.
+The WriteRequirement applies to a property once the ReadRequirement is met.

 Value Description Mandatory This property is required to be writable in all instances of this resource.
+Supported This property is required to be writable in some instances of this resource.
+A service meets the requirement if the property is writable in at least one resource instance.
 Recommended It is recommended, but not required, that this property be writable.
 None This property is not required to be writable by this profile.
 It is listed here for clarity, and is the default value used if WriteRequirement is not present.

-8.4.2.5.
-Conditional requirements
+9.4.2.5 Conditional requirements

-The most flexible aspect of the Redfish Profile definition is the ability to make resource or property-level requirements that are dependent on one or more ConditionalRequirements within the resource and the parent resource(s) in the resource tree.
+The most flexible aspect of the Redfish profile definition is the ability to make resource or property-level requirements that are dependent on one or more conditional requirements within the resource and the parent resource(s) in the resource tree.